cassgvp/github-for-collaborative-documentation/docs/tut/1-1-command-line.md

 ## Basic command line tutorial

 Launch your command line application and have a go at completing [Unix Tutorial 1 from the University of Surrey](http://www.ee.surrey.ac.uk/Teaching/Unix/unix1.html).
-[Tutorial 2 (up to rmdir)](http://www.ee.surrey.ac.uk/Teaching/Unix/unix2.html) will also be helpful.
+[Tutorial 2 (up to rmdir)](http://www.ee.surrey.ac.uk/Teaching/Unix/unix2.html) will also be helpful for what we're aiming to achieve.

 After you have completed these tutorials, you should be able to do this via command line: